Shri Mahaveer Ji temple: History

-The temple was constructed by a Jain merchant, Shri Amar Chand Bilala, in the 17th century upon the discovery of the idol of Mahavira.
+The temple was constructed by a Digambar Jain merchant, Shri Amar Chand Bilala, in the 17th century upon the discovery of the idol of Mahavira.
 This is a sacred place of the tradition of Jainism.
 Mahavirji also had a Bhattaraka seat which became defunct in 1970.

-Discovery of the statue
+Discovery of the Idol

 The main temple contains the statue of the lord Mahavira and along with idols of other Tirthankaras.
 The 'Mulnayak pratima' (main statue) is nearly 78 cm high and is carved out of sandstone.
 In this statue lord Mahavira is sitting in padmasana posture.

 The iconic idol of Lord Mahavira, the principal deity of the pilgrimage temple, was found during an excavation.
 It was later found to be more than 1000 years old.
 A Gurjar dairy farmer named Krapa Ram noticed that one of his cows was always dry of milk.
 When cow belonging used to pour out its milk every day upon a mound near Chandanpur village.
 It was surprising for the owner of that cow and the villagers.
 They excavated the mound and found the idol of lord Mahaveer.
 The villagers dedicated themselves to building a small hut over the idol where the idol was found.
 The place is now known as devata-ka tilla or chharan chatri.
 The news of the miracles idol spread and a Jain merchant, Shri Amar Chand Bilala visited the site and realised that it was a Jain idol.
 The King of Jaipur tried to execute the merchant but was saved by the miracles of the idol.
 Shri Amar Chand Bilala constructed a vast & magnificent temple here.

 According to legends, while trying to move the idol on a chariot to the temple constructed a few yards from the excavation site, the chariot did not move.
 Amar Chand Bilala prayed for the idol to move and the god replied that the chariot will move when Krapa Ram pushes the cart.
 At the site where the idol was excavated a small shrine chharan chatri with the representation of the footprint of the deity was constructed.
 The shrine is still managed by the family of Krapa Ram.